 Submitting a request for an ESA does not guarantee a specific accommodation.
 Students must complete the ESA request process and receive approval before engaging in any behaviors related to the requested ESA.
 Additional and more detailed information can be found in the College’s ESA Agreement, which must be signed before an ESA will be permitted in a student’s residential living space.

-Students must complete and submit an Emotional Support Animal (ESA) Request Form (PDF) to the SASS Office.
-When the disability and/or need for accommodation is not obvious, students are required to have a treating healthcare provider complete and submit an Emotional Support Animal (ESA) Verification Form (PDF) to the SASS Office.
+Students must complete and submit an Emotional Support Animal (ESA) Request Form (Word doc) to the SASS Office.
+When the disability and/or need for accommodation is not obvious, students are required to have a treating healthcare provider complete and submit an Emotional Support Animal (ESA) Verification Form (Word doc) to the SASS Office.
 This form provides the SASS Office with reliable documentation that the student has a disability.
-Documentation must also show that the requested ESA is necessary for the student to use and enjoy their residential living space; in addition, there must be an identifiable relationship, or nexus, between the requested ESA and their disability.
+Documentation must also show that the requested ESA is necessary for them to use and enjoy their residential living space; in addition, there must be an identifiable relationship, or nexus, between the requested ESA and their disability.
 The treating health care provider completing the form must specialize in a field consistent with the diagnosis, as well as be familiar with the student’s disability and the necessity for the requested ESA.
 To avoid any conflict of interest, documentation must be provided by a non-family healthcare provider.

-If the Director of SASS, in consultation with a medical professional from the Health and Counseling Center, as well as staff members from the Office of Residential Life, find that a requested ESA is not necessary and/or reasonable, the student may file a written appeal with the Dean of Students within five (5) business days of the denial.
+If the Director of SASS, in consultation with a medical professional from the Health and Counseling Center, as well as staff members from the Office of Housing and Residential Life, find that a requested ESA is not necessary and/or reasonable, the student may file a written appeal with the Dean of Students within five (5) business days of the denial.
 The appeal will be considered on the basis of written materials, information and/or documentation only.